About Max Manus Innovation

 About George Manus

 George Manus was born in England 14th May 1939.
-His mother was Ida Nikoline Lindebrækker from Norway and his English father George Bernardes.
+His mother was from Norway and his father George Bernardes, was from England.
 The parents divorced and George grew up, after the Second World War, as the stepson of war hero Max Manus in Norway.
 He got the name Manus but was never adopted.
-During his professional life he was engaged in the Max Manus Companies and leader of the same for 40 years.
+During his professional life he was involved in the Max Manus Companies and leader of the same for 40 years.
 Throughout his adult life he has always been thinking about many things and made many notes along the way.
-These notes were then used as a study for the books he knew he would write when retired.
-George Manus has fulfilled his dreams and as of today has written 20 books.
-In his authorship one can sense the cosmopolite, which isn’t random – he has lived abroad, and the last twenty years in the South of Spain.
+These notes were then used as a study for the books he knew he would write when he retired.
+George Manus has fulfilled his dreams and as of today has written over 20 books.
+In his authorship one can sense the cosmopolite, which isn’t random – he has lived in different locations and the last twenty plus years in the South of Spain.

 “If You think You have found the right solution to a Challenge after the first attempt to reach a result, you can be certain it isn’t the right one.
 It may be acceptable, but by far the optimal Solution You have found.